hamedkalhor76/Django-Shop-App/README.md

 1. EMAIL_HOST_USER = 'youremail@gmail.com'
 2. EMAIL_HOST_PASSWORD = 'your gmail app password'

-For to implement this project you must create a virtual environment
+For to implement this project you must create a virtual environment on this project

-And install all the requirements through the requirements file whi this command: pip install -r requirements.txt
+And install all the requirements through the requirements file whit this command: pip install -r requirements.txt

 Images project: